Transplant shock is actually a combination of three factors. Upon moving the plant , it undergoes:

 - Better spend time digging around to form a complete circle rather than only cutting half-way through.

-- Use a sharp spade to mark the circumference, and follow-up with pruners to make nice clean cuts out of torn roots.
+- Use a sharp spade to mark the circumference.
+Follow-up with pruners to make nice clean cuts out of torn roots.

 Integrating the new environment

-Let it sit for a while – When transferring a plant to a pot, it’s good practice to sit the pot where the original plant stood for a few days, ideally for a week or so.
+Let it sit for a while – When transferring a plant to a pot, it’s good practice to sit the pot where the original plant stood.
+Do this for a few days, ideally for a week or so.

 Don’t do this if you plan to transfer the plant to the ground in another place, because then you’re simply losing time that the plant can use to adjust to its new growing environment.

-Bring friends along – When uprooting the plant, if there are any appealing or useful neighbors in the area, you can also add those to the transplant program so that whatever symbiosis they’ve reached can be maintained.
+Bring friends along – When uprooting the plant, there may be appealing or useful neighbors in the area.
+Add those to the transplant program.
+That way, whatever symbiosis they’ve reached can be maintained.
 If nice bulb flowers grow at the foot of your shrub, bring a few along, too.
 Spices interact a lot with their environment, too.

 Mix in old soil – Use up to 50% of the old soil together with soil mix for backfilling or planting to a pot.
 You’ll be bringing beneficial fungus and microorganisms along for the transplanted plant.